 Inflation is a major concern for all investors, especially those living off of a fixed income.
-Rising prices erode the purchasing power of existing wealth, and eats into the returns of all types of assets.
-Another appealing aspect of commodities lies in the ability of this asset class to act as a hedge against inflation–in other words appreciating in value when inflation kicks in, thereby offsetting losses incurred elsewhere in a portfolio as a result of a price increase [see also ].
+Rising prices erode the purchasing power of existing wealth, and eat into the returns of all types of assets.
+Another appealing aspect of commodities lies in the ability of this asset class to act as a hedge against inflation–in other words, appreciating in value when inflation kicks in, thereby offsetting losses incurred elsewhere in a portfolio as a result of a price increase.

-The ability of commodities to hedge against inflation is relatively easy to grasp.
-Inflation is an increase in prices, and as such will generally include an increase in raw materials prices that are inputs in both goods and manufacturing process.
-In other words, inflation likely won’t occur unless the prices of raw materials–including oil, metals, and agricultural commodities–are on the rise [see also The Guide To The Biggest Companies In Every Major Commodity Sector].
+The ability of commodities to hedge against inflation is easy to grasp.
+Inflation is an increase in prices, and as such will generally include an increase in raw materials prices that are inputs in both goods and manufacturing processes.
+In other words, inflation likely won’t occur unless the prices of raw materials, including oil, metals, and agricultural commodities, are on the rise [see also The Guide To The Biggest Companies In Every Major Commodity Sector].

 The connection between commodity prices and inflation isn’t just hypothetical; several studies have proven the link between commodity prices and both expected and unexpected inflation (the latter version is of greater concern to most investors).

 Commodities can also function as a play on continued global economic growth, and in particular expansion of emerging economies.
-As developing economies continue to urbanize at an impressive rate–meaning that rural populations gravitate towards cities–demand for raw materials to build out infrastructure, feed growing populations, and manufacture consumer goods such as automobiles is expected to increase.
-For those who believe that these favorable demographic trends will lead to an increased demand for natural resources, investment in commodities could be an optimal way to make a play on this investment thesis.
+As developing economies continue to urbanize at an impressive rate (rural populations gravitating towards cities), demand for raw materials to build out infrastructure, feed growing populations, and manufacture consumer goods such as automobiles is expected to increase.
+For those who believe that these favorable demographic trends will lead to an increased demand for natural resources, investment in commodities could be an optimal way to make a play on that investment thesis.